mprahl/ansible-role-lets-encrypt-route-53/README.md

 # lets-encrypt-route-53

 This is an Ansible role that automates the generation of Let's Encrypt signed certificates with DNS challenges on Amazon's Route 53 (AWS).

+Please note that as part of this role, `openssl`, [boto](https://github.com/boto/boto), and [pyOpenSSL](https://github.com/pyca/pyopenssl) will be installed.
+If you are using CentOS/Red Hat, the role will install `pip` (requires [EPEL](https://fedoraproject.org/wiki/EPEL)) and then install `boto` and `pyOpenSSL` in a Python virtualenv instead because the packaged version of `pyOpenSSL` is not recent enough.

-Please note that as part of this role, `openssl` will be installed as well as [python-boto](https://github.com/boto/boto), which is a Python module that is used to interact with AWS.
-If you are not using this role on Debian/Ubuntu, CentOS/Red Hat (requires EPEL installed), or FreeBSD, `openssl` and `boto` must be installed manually before using this role.
+If you are not using this role on Debian/Ubuntu, CentOS/Red Hat, or FreeBSD, `openssl`, `boto`, and `pyOpenSSL` must be installed manually before using this role.

 ## Requirements